Janice Cayman: Leicester City

-On 11 July 2023, it was announced that Cayman was joining Leicester City following a successful four year spell with Lyon where she won eight trophies, including two Champions League tournaments.
+On 11 July 2023, it was announced that Cayman was joining Leicester City following a successful four-year spell with Lyon where she won eight trophies, including two Champions League tournaments.
 She scored the winner in the 1–0 victory against Everton on 28 January 2024.
 Cayman extended her Leicester contract on 20 June 2024 through the end of the 2024/25 season.
 In the first home game of the 2025–26 season, Cayman assisted the winning goal to make it 1–0 against Liverpool while her team played with ten players due to a red card.

+On 8 January 2026, Cayman was announced at PSV on a one and a half year contract, with the option of an additional year extension.

 International

 She is a member of the Belgium national team, making her first appearance in 2007 at 18 years old in a match against Germany.
 A highlight of her international career is when she scored four goals during their appearance at the 2016 Algarve Cup, making her top scorer of that tournament.
 She helped Belgium qualify for their first major tournament, UEFA Euro 2017 as well as to quality for the next tournament in 2022.

 On 12 November 2019, Cayman played her 100th match for Belgium against Lithuania.
 Nearly five years later on 12 July 2024 in a match against Denmark, Cayman became the first women's national team player to appear in 150 matches for Belgium.
 She is only the second Belgian player to receive 150 caps with Jan Vertonghen the first, who received 157 caps over his career.

-At the start of 2022, Cayman helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0-0 draw, with Cayman scoring in the shoot-out.
+At the start of 2022, Cayman helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia on penalties in the final after a 0–0 draw, with Cayman scoring in the shoot-out.

 She was named in the Belgium squad for UEFA Euro 2022 in England, in their second appearance at the continental finals.
-The Red Flames finished second in Group D behind group favourites France, against whom they conceded a narrow defeat (1–2), but ahead of Iceland with a 1-1 draw and Italy, who they edged out 1-0.
-Belgium lost 1-0 to Sweden in the quarter-finals.
+The Red Flames finished second in Group D behind group favourites France, against whom they conceded a narrow defeat (1–2), but ahead of Iceland with a 1–1 draw and Italy, who they edged out 1–0.
+Belgium lost 1–0 to Sweden in the quarter-finals.

 Cayman went on to contribute to Belgium's successful qualification for UEFA Euro 2025 via the play-offs, starting both legs of the play-off final against Ukraine.

 On 11 June 2025, Cayman was called up to the Belgium squad for the UEFA Euro 2025.